FAQs

 Our Investigation Process

-At Lyth Pearson Investigations, we follow a thorough and transparent process designed to deliver fair, impartial, and legally compliant investigations into safeguarding incidents, student misconduct, and whistle-blowing concerns.
+At Lyth Pearson Investigations, we follow a thorough and transparent process designed to deliver fair, impartial, and legally compliant investigations .
 Our method ensures all parties are treated respectfully and evidence is carefully analysed to support sound decision-making.

 Step 1: Initial Assessment and Engagement